 All I had to do was get on a bus.

 He paused when he first saw me, telegraphing his change of mind.
 Instead of a few rows in front of me, where he first dropped his faded duffel, he moved to the seat directly across from mine.
-Fuckin’ hell is this, I think to myself.
-He looked like he might say a few words, so I fumbled through my electronics and plunged headphones deep into my skull sockets.
+Oh no, I think to myself.
+He looked like he might say a few words, so I fumbled through my electronics and plunged headphones deep into my skull.
 I opened up my laptop, sending him a clear signal: This bitch is closed for chit-chat.

 I watched from the corner of my eye as he positioned himself towards me, instead of forward in his seat like the rest of us respectable, God-fearing humans.
 His back up against the window, his legs propped up on the seats, as if to look out *my* window, not his own.
 I wanted to move seats but thought it’d be too obvious, too rude, or even cause an altercation.

 I yelped oh my God and leapt from my seat, darting to the front of the bus before I could process what was happening.
 In the same way that you jump away from an oncoming car before you realize it’s about to smash into your guts, thanks to the brain’s finely honed attack-response mechanisms.
-The primal fear in such a moment is that actions will escalate.
-If the barrier of basic human decency no longer existed between us, what other social and moral codes did he believe no longer applied to him?
+And if the barrier of basic human decency no longer existed between us, what other social and moral codes did he believe no longer applied to him?

 Would he physically attack me?
 Would he attack another woman on the bus?

 The Greyhound Masturbator isn’t far behind me, following me up the aisle while yanking at his zipper, yelling she’s lyin’ she’s lyin’ she’s lyin’!
 He’s got everyone’s attention, now.
-Next, I’m forced within inches of him by the bus driver, who stumbles through questioning.
+Next, I’m forced within inches of him by the bus driver, who blocks us both.
+He stumbles through questioning.
 After a few clumsy, terrifying minutes, the driver boots him off the bus.

 I Just Want to Do My Job